Emmanuel Ellerbee: Seattle Seahawks

 Ellerbee was claimed off waivers by Seattle Seahawks on October 22, 2018.
 He was waived on November 6, 2018, and was re-signed to the practice squad.
 He was promoted to the active roster on December 1, 2018.
 He was waived by the Seahawks two days later and re-signed to the practice squad.
 He was promoted back to the active roster on December 12, 2018.

 On July 27, 2019, Ellerbee was placed on injured reserve.
 He was waived/injured on August 1, 2020, and reverted to the team's injured reserve list after clearing waivers the next day.
 He was waived from injured reserve on September 29, 2020.

 Houston Texans

 On October 12, 2020, Ellerbee was signed to the Houston Texans practice squad.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Atlanta Falcons (second stint)

 On July 26, 2021, Ellerbee signed with the Atlanta Falcons.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 The Falcons signed Ellerbee to their active roster on November 18, 2021.

 Houston Roughnecks

 The Houston Roughnecks selected Ellerbee in the third round of the 2023 XFL Supplemental Draft on January 1, 2023.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).